AlexandrBashkirtsev/acadwraps/README.md

 ## Usage case

-This script was developed to automate scheme generation for multiple projects.
-Big quanity of similar connections (PLC-clemms) and a need for project hardware adjustments after documentation release was sufficient factors to automate creation of electrical scheme.
-Wrapper classes for ACAD blocks can be used to develop more complex algorithms and in different cases.
+This script was developed to automate electrical scheme design with reccuring scheme blocks.